You can calculate what you owe in back taxes fairly accurately without even contacting the IRS.

 Step 3: Calculate your interest and penalties

-Regardless of whether you file the tax return or are preparing it for the first time this year, you must increase your tax bill for the interest and penalty charges the IRS imposes when you pay your taxes late.
+Regardless of whether you filed the tax return years ago or are preparing it for the first time this year, you must increase your tax bill for the interest and penalty charges the IRS imposes when you pay your taxes late.
 Calculating your penalties and interest will provide you with a more accurate estimate of what you need to pay.

 For example, if you file your tax return five months or more after the original due date, then you must increase your payment by 25 percent of the tax you still owe.